adenflorian/corgi.fm/docs/BUGS.md

 ====

 ## High
+- [ ] BUG: laggy keyboard when high latency
+	- can't repro
+	- didn't have an issue when using VPN thru australia 400 ping
+	- maybe they were talking about the time it takes to hear a sound from when you play a note?
+	- that might be able to be faster, feels around 100-200 ms latency there

 ## Medium
 - [ ] synth envelope occasionally doing a medium length attack even though attack is around 0